makerofdanse/next-project-pineview/README.md

 # next-project-pineview

-Something something my homework using nextjs and github pages.
+Something something this is my homework project using NextJS and static pages.